bernie-skipole/indi/docs/source/usage/functions.rst

 if you have another set of drivers connecting to the MQTT server, possibly from a different location, then they should use a different mqtt id.

+The mqtt_server function also has arguments which set MQTT 'topics' - the above illustration uses defaults.

-The function driverstomqtt has a further argument 'subscribe_list' which is a list of remote client mqtt_id's to connect to -if not given (as in the case above), then this function subscribes to all mqtt id's - which is reasonable if only one client is connected to this broker.
+The function driverstomqtt has a further argument 'subscribe_list' which is a list of remote client mqtt_id's -if not given (as in the case above), then this function subscribes to all mqtt id's using the given topics.

 The above script runs the drivers, and publishes/receives INDI data via MQTT.
 At the central site where the redis and web servers are, you could simply call the indiredis.runclient function, with